 PolicyPak: Manage Firefox Bookmarks

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage Firefox bookmarks using PolicyPak.

 There are two kinds of bookmarks.
 One is here in the menu system.
 Then there’s also a thing called the “Bookmarks Toolbar” – so two kinds of bookmarks.
 With PolicyPak, you can either add or remove stuff.
 We’re going to do both things.